elysiajs/documentation/docs/integrations/cheat-sheet.md

 ```

 ## OpenAPI documentation
-Create a interactive documentation using Scalar (or optionally Swagger)
+Create interactive documentation using Scalar (or optionally Swagger)

 See [Documentation](/patterns/documentation)